Nov. 8, 2017 By Christian Murray

-The plan was prompted, in part, by two bicycle crashes that took place at the intersection of 43rd Avenue and 39th Street in April, which included the death of Gelacio Reyes, 32, who was killed by a drunk driver when he rode through a red light.
+The plan was prompted, in part, by two bicycle crashes that took place at the intersection of 43rd Avenue and 39th Street in April, which included the death of Gelasio Reyes, 32, who was killed when he rode through a red light and was struck by a drunk driver.
 Ten days later another cyclist was seriously injured at the same location.

 Soon after, Council Member Jimmy Van Bramer held a press conference at that site and called on the DOT to install protected bike lanes on both avenues.

 Nicky Carey, a senior project manager at the DOT, said Monday that the comprehensive plan would protect cyclists, reduce speeding and increase safety.
 Carey emphasized that the plan focused heavily on pedestrian safety, noting that 74 pedestrians were injured on the two avenues between 2010-2014, six seriously.
 There were no fatalities.

 Carey said that the addition of the protected bicycle lanes would complete a western Queens network since there are protected lanes on Queens Blvd and by the Queensboro Bridge.

 “This is the only real gap…and if 43rd Avenue and Skillman could be upgraded it would be great for the neighborhood and awesome for western Queens,” Carey said.
 “How exciting would it be to have a continuous 7 ½ mile route that is protected and people feel comfortable riding on.”